Unit rationale, description and aim

 Learning Outcomes LO1, LO2

-This summative and formative Assessment Task comprises a fact scenario and question/s.
-Students must consider a fact scenario and answer the given question/s for that scenario using proper referencing to the relevant statute and common law and including a bibliography.
-The purpose of this assessment task is to assess the student’s ability to discuss, understand and apply ethical obligations involved in practice.
-A rubric will be used to assess students
+This summative and formative assessment Task comprises a fact scenario and/or direct question/s.
+Students must consider a fact scenario and provide a written answer to the given question/s for that scenario using deductive reasoning and relevant authority (statute and common law).
+A criteria referenced assessment marking rubric will be used to assess students.

 Weighting